 First DUI

-How likely is jail time for a first-time DUI?
-You can expect to spend a minimum of two days jail time and a maximum of six months for a first DUI offense under CA Vehicle Code 23152 (a).
+If this is the first time you’ve been arrested for impaired driving, you’re probably wondering how likely is jail time for a first-time DUI.
+According to CA Vehicle Code 23152 (a), you can expect to spend a minimum of two days jail time and a maximum of six months.

-If you receive the minimum, you may be allowed to avoid jail if you accept an extra 90 days of restricted driving after a first-time DUI.
+If you receive the minimum, you may be allowed to avoid jail if you accept an extra 90 days of restricted driving.
+An attorney can represent you and push for the least DWI jail time possible.
+Reach out to a lawyer today to learn more about your legal defense options.

 Second DUI